wandb/wandb/CONTRIBUTING.md

 <!-- TODO(jhr): describe how regression works, how to run them, where they're located etc. -->

 You can find all the logic in the `wandb-testing` [repo](https://github.com/wandb/wandb-testing).
 The main script (`wandb-testing/regression/regression.py`) to run your regression tests can be found [here](https://github.com/wandb/wandb-testing/blob/master/regression/regression.py).
-Also, the main configuration file (`wandb-testing/regression/regression-config.yaml`), that can be found [here](https://github.com/wandb/wandb-testing/blob/master/regression/regression-config.yaml).
+Also, the main configuration file (`wandb-testing/regression/regression-config.yaml`), can be found [here](https://github.com/wandb/wandb-testing/blob/master/regression/regression-config.yaml).

 #### Example usage: